zorzalo3/zorza/README.md

 This software is designed with response caching in mind because the content is mostly static and by nature not requiring urgent updates.
 Set `CACHE_MIDDLEWARE_SECONDS` in `localsettings.py` and configure your web server for response caching.

 The page `/timetable/display/` displays remaining break/period time and teacher substitutions.
 It's intended to be run fullscreen in a browser on a public big screen.
+Use browser zoom to make it look right.

 ## License and credits
 This project is licensed under AGPLv3.